Fifteen free-of-charge lectures about the Patent Cooperation Treaty

 Why now?
 To learn what inspired this lecture series at this particular time, click here.

 When may I download the slides?
 We are presently editing each slide deck to bring it as up to date as possible.
-As each slide deck is finalized, we will make it available as a link in the table below.
+As each slide deck is finalized, we will make it available as a link in the table above.

 What time of day is each webinar?
 We strongly urge you to use the “add to calendar” function when registering for each webinar.
 This will enter the webinar into your calendar in your own time zone.
 But to answer your question, each webinar will commence at 11AM Mountain Time.